-4. Implementing capacity development activities in the OceanPrediction DCC: the OPERA project
+4 Implementing capacity development activities in the OceanPrediction DCC: the OPERA project

-In January 2025, a new project was launched, called OPERA (Ocean Prediction Enhancement in Regions of Africa), within the framework of the OceanPrediction DCC and its Regional African Team.
-Funded by the European Union, through its ArcX programme - Support to African Regional Centres of Excellence for the Green Transition, OPERA is implemented by Mercator Ocean International through its role as coordinator of the Ocean Prediction DCC and leveraging its expertise and leadership in Copernicus Marine Service and the European Digital Twin Ocean.
-At its core, OPERA will strengthen ocean prediction capabilities and cooperation in Africa by supporting the development of Regional Centres of Excellence and Digital Ocean Centres, organised in three consortia, each consisting of up to five African institutional partners.
-These Centres will design, develop, deliver, and use fit-for-purpose ocean forecasting systems across a range of Essential Ocean Variables and build innovative ocean knowledge-based solutions to serve the needs of decision makers, coastal communities, blue economy actors, and other beneficiaries.
+In January 2025, a new project was launched, called OPERA (Ocean Prediction Enhancement in Regions of Africa), within the framework of the OceanPrediction DCC and its African regional team.
+Funded by the European Union, through its ArcX programme (Support to African Regional Centres of Excellence for the Green Transition), OPERA is implemented by Mercator Ocean International through its role as coordinator of the Ocean Prediction DCC and leveraging its expertise and leadership in Copernicus Marine Service and the European Digital Twin Ocean.
+At its core, OPERA will strengthen ocean prediction capabilities and cooperation in Africa by supporting the development of regional centres of excellence and digital ocean centres, organised in three consortia, each consisting of up to five African institutional partners.
+These centres will design, develop, deliver, and use fit-for-purpose ocean forecasting systems across a range of essential ocean variables and build innovative ocean knowledge-based solutions to serve the needs of decision makers, coastal communities, blue economy actors, and other beneficiaries.

-Following recommendations from the IOC-UNESCO framework on capacity development, the Ocean Decade Africa Roadmap, the OceanPrediction DCC ocean forecasting surveys on capacity development and African ocean forecasting survey, and consultations with various stakeholders, the OPERA capacity development strategy was co-designed to be crosscutting in the project.
+Following recommendations from the IOC-UNESCO framework on capacity development, the Ocean Decade Africa Roadmap, the OceanPrediction DCC ocean forecasting surveys on capacity development and African ocean forecasting survey, and consultations with various stakeholders, the OPERA capacity development strategy was co-designed to be cross-cutting in the project.
 It encompasses community building, facilitates knowledge exchange, technological transfer to co-design innovative digital solutions, and targeted training for the consortia partners, as well as broader opportunities open to the wider African marine community.
 In addition, the project will support the acquisition of essential hardware for the consortia partners to strengthen their operational capabilities.
-This strategy will not only ensure engagement from the start but also ensure the sustainability of the action and its long-lasting impact.
+This strategy will ensure not only engagement from the start but also the sustainability of the action and its long-lasting impact.

 The OPERA capacity development strategy is twofold.
 The first component focuses on capacity development activities specifically tailored to the African partners in the three consortia involved in OPERA, while the second targets the broader African marine community, with opportunities open to all interested participants.
-This second component aims to grow the ocean forecasting community beyond the OPERA project, essential for scaling engagement and ensuring long-term impact.
+This second component aims to grow the ocean forecasting community beyond the OPERA project, essential for scaling engagement and ensuring longterm impact.
 A blended approach will be carried out that combines in-person and remote training, ensuring accessibility and flexibility.
-Together, these activities respond to Ocean Decade Challenge 9, to ensure "comprehensive capacity development and equitable access to data, information, knowledge, technology, and participatory decision-making across all aspects of ocean science and for all stakeholders" (Arbic, 2024).
+Together, these activities respond to Ocean Decade Challenge 9 to ensure "comprehensive capacity development and equitable access to data, information, knowledge, technology, and participatory decision-making across all aspects of ocean science and for all stakeholders" (Arbic et al., 2024).

-275 4.1.
-Capacity development targeting the African marine community at large and beyond
+4.1 Capacity development targeting the African marine community at large and beyond

-These capacity development activities will follow the OceanPrediction DCC's virtuous loop of ocean forecasting systems and will be implemented through OPERA (Figure 4).
+These capacity development activities will follow the Ocean-Prediction DCC's virtuous loop of ocean forecasting systems and will be implemented through OPERA (Fig. 4).
 These activities will be available online to ensure broad participation in Africa and on a global scale: